noam87/noamswebsite/content/r/representative.md

 after all what a representative democracy is: to select one's masters.

-Note however that for this strategy to succeed, those at the bottom of the hierarchy, if they are smart, must at all times mind a singular goal: To ensure that their masters do not cooperate, and to ensure that they exist in a completely fragmented state, so that if at any time one of the masters sets in their mind to not play by the selection rules and dominate completely, the other masters must each, out of pure self-interest, counteract this attempt at singular domination, or they risk losing their power altogether, because their
+Note however that for this strategy to succeed, those at the bottom of the hierarchy, if they are smart, must at all times mind a singular goal: **To ensure that their masters do not cooperate beyond a threshold,** and to ensure that they exist in a fragmented state, so that if at any time one of the masters sets in their mind to not play by the selection rules and dominate completely, the other masters must each, out of pure self-interest, counteract this attempt at singular domination, or they risk losing their power altogether, because their